JosephLai241/URS/.github/STYLE_GUIDE.md

 }
 ```

-Variables should be grouped by relevance, sorted in alphabetical order, and separated by a new line:
+All variables should be grouped by relevance, sorted in alphabetical order, and separated by a new line.
+This applies to global, instance, and method variables.

 ```python
 comment_titles = ["Date Created", "Score", "Text", "Parent ID", "Link ID",